 Francis Fukuyama is chairman of the editorial board of American Purpose.

+Fukuyama’s most recent book is Liberalism and Its Discontents (2022), building off his American Purpose foundational article of the same name.
 His two-volume analysis of political order—The Origins of Political Order and Political Order and Political Decay—appeared in 2011 and 2014.
-Other books include Our Posthuman Future (2000), The Great Disruption (1999), and Trust (1995).
+Other books include Identity: The Demand for Dignity and the Politics of Resentment (2018), Our Posthuman Future (2000), The Great Disruption (1999), and Trust (1995).

 His book The End of History and the Last Man (1992) has appeared in over twenty foreign editions.